andreeweb/Stargazers/README.md

 # Stargazers
 Simple iOS application that shows the stargazers list of a GitHub repository.
-This App has been developed with SwiftUI, Combine and MVVM Architecture
+It uses the GitHub APIs.

+## Technologies
+SwiftUI and Combine used in a MVVM architecture.

 ## Screenshots
 <p align="center">